It's important to talk about grief

 When Prince Harry said he regretted not talking about this mother's death sooner, he garnered international headlines and plaudits from across the medical and mental health professions.

-"For the first 28 years of my life, I never talked about it," the 31-year royal said while speaking to former British soccer star Rio Ferdinand, who lost his wife last year.
+"For the first 28 years of my life, I never talked about it," the 31 year old royal said while speaking to former British football star Rio Ferdinand, who lost his wife last year.
 Ferdinand had sought out advice on how to speak to his children about their grief.

-Julia Cole, a senior psychotherapist at Priory’s Wellbeing Centre in The Avenue, Southampton, said: "Harry said it was difficult to speak out, but many people disguise - or conceal - their feelings following a bereavement, or, say, the end of a relationship or job problems.
+Julia Cole, Senior Psychotherapist at Priory Wellbeing Centre Southampton, said: "Harry said it was difficult to speak out, but many people disguise - or conceal - their feelings following a bereavement, or, say, the end of a relationship or job problems.
 Many people still find it hard to tell others what they are genuinely feeling about these issues."